 Also, any contribution to Scecina made, either directly or through the IQE, as a result of an RMD distribution is not subject to federal or state income taxation.
 Please contact Jim McGuinness with any questions you may have about this very beneficial program, both to Scecina Memorial High School, and to you as a donor and a taxpayer.

 The clock is always ticking on the SSTC: Each year, the state limit on the amount of available tax credits for fiscal year is reached earlier.
-Last year, the $9.5 million available for 2016-17 ran out on Dec.
+The $9.5 million available for 2016-17 ran out on Dec.
 19, 2016, and the fiscal year ends June 30 each year.

-The tax credits will be available again starting July 1, 2017.
+The tax credits were available again on July 1, 2017.
 There are no guarantees the credits will be available until June 30, 2018.
 Because of the tremendous tax deduction advantage, many more individuals are taking advantage of this opportunity much earlier in the year (July through December).